Florida Healthcare Fraud Lawyer

 - Making bulk purchases of defective or inferior products for Medicare patients

 Stop Healthcare Fraud in Florida.
-Call Freidin Brown in Miami Today.
+Call Freidin Brown in Florida Today.

 If you are an executive at Humana, Aetna or other healthcare corporations who has spotted billing or coding errors on a large scale or other fraudulent practices in Florida, call Freidin Brown, P.A. at 866-716-7292 for a no-cost, confidential consultation with our Florida healthcare fraud lawyers.
 We’ll help you understand your options and assist you in blowing the whistle while protecting your rights and seeing you are fairly compensated for your courageous act.